 I built a category specifically for Jobs for English Speakers.
 Almost all these jobs require only English and no German.
 International companies and startups tend to be english friendly.

 Other major job boards can be useful as well.
 A lot of companies post there, which means it can be a bit daunting and difficult to find the right one that doesn't need German.

-- University websites (If your university has affiliation with companies, they might list jobs there)
+University websites (If your university has affiliation with companies, they might post jobs there)

 When you use Google Search to find jobs, you can use the terms "English Speaking Jobs City name".

 Things to consider when applying for a job